- Health Topics

 To get the best possible experience using our website we recommmend that you upgrade to a newer version or other web browser.
 IE8 is no longer supported.
 A list of the most popular web browsers can be found below.
 Click on the links to get to the download page.

-The Big Latch On is part of World Breastfeeding Week and the focus is on breastfeeding and breastfeeding support, but we are flexible on the way in which this is done.
-The Big Latch On is designed to be as inclusive as possible.
+The Eat, Play, Love is part of World Breastfeeding Week and the focus is on breastfeeding and breastfeeding support, but we are flexible on the way in which this is done.
+The Eat, Play, Love is designed to be as inclusive as possible.
 We welcome anyone who wants to attend as a supporter to come along.
 If you are in doubt about whether or not you qualify to be included in the official count, speak to your local host and they can answer any questions or concerns.

 Hosts of individual venues decide whether this is included in the official count.
 Whether it is officially counted as a latch or not, you are still welcome to attend the event to connect with other breastfeeding mothers in the community.